Nathlo/Rock-Paper-Scissors/README.md

-Rock paper scissors is a classic two player game.
+This javascript program is based on the classic two player game : Rock paper scissors.

 Each player chooses either rock, paper, or scissors.
 The items are compared, and whichever player chooses the more powerful item wins.

 The possible outcomes are: